 (4) Whose wife was Herodias?
 Please consider the following passage from Mk.
 6:17, 18:

 The Adulterous and Divorced, Herodias"For Herod himself had given orders to have John arrested, and he had him bound and put in prison.
 He did this because of Herodias, his brother Philip's wife, whom he had married.
 For John had been saying to Herod, 'It is not lawful for you to have your brother's wife.'"NOTE: Even though Herod had "married" Herodias, she is still considered "Philip's wife."
 That is why John said it was not lawful for him to have his brother's wife.
 In other words, adultery was being committed by both Herodias and Herod.

 (5) You say you are so much in love and desire to serve the Lord together as husband and wife.
 Such is an impossibility.
 Neither of you two will be recognized from God's perspective as bound together by Him as husband and wife!
 This statement, though it may seem hard, is the truth, based on Scripture.
-The best way for you two to serve the Lord is to begin to stop entertaining the devil's temptation that you two would like to get married.
+The best way for you two to serve the Lord is to begin by stop entertaining the devil's sexual temptation that you two would like to get married.
 This is like two people saying "We want to rob a bank and then serve the Lord with the money."